Comment choisir la meilleure carte graphique pour votre PC de jeu

 If you’re considering buying, building or upgrading a ORDINATEUR de jeux, one of the most important considerations is processor speed.
 Of course, you want a CPU that's able to handle the intense resource requirements of today's game titles.

-But equally if not more important is the graphics card.
-The graphics card is what actually renders the gaming environment you see on your monitor.
+But equally if not more important is the graphics card, or GPU.
+So, what is GPU?
+It stands for graphics processing unit.
+But more importantly, what does a GPU do?
+The GPU is what actually renders the gaming environment you see on your monitor.
 Without a powerful enough graphics card for PC gaming your favorite game might stutter, freeze, or fail to load at all.

-But with dozens of graphics card models on the market, which is the right one for you?
+But with dozens of graphics card models on the market, which is the best GPU?
+Or the right one for you?
 Let's see if we can unpack that question.

 The Brands Making Graphics Cards

 When it comes to a graphics card for PC gaming there are two main players: AMD and NVIDIA.
-Chipmaker Intel also plans to release its own graphics card, but when that will happen isn't known.
+Chipmaker Intel also plans to release its own discrete graphics card, but when that will happen isn't known.
+Currently, Intel GPU options are mostly limited to integrated graphics, which aren't recommended for attempting to run today's top games.

 Both AMD and NVIDIA have different naming conventions for their graphics card lines, making it difficult (but not impossible) to make comparisons.

 The names of NVIDIA's graphics cards can be equally confusing.
-The company, which markets its cards under the brand name GeForce, currently has two naming schemes, GTX and RTX.
+The company, which markets its NVIDIA GPU cards under the brand name GeForce, currently has two naming schemes, GTX and RTX.

 GTX is NVIDIA’s standard line, whereas RTX cards include dedicated hardware to run the company’s RTX suite of gaming features that enhance features such as lighting, reflections and shadows in supported games as well as a crisper image and improved FPS, or frames per second.

-Some cards also include a "TI" or "Super" designation following the numbers, indicating an improvement over the non-TI or Super version (but not as good as a card with a higher number).
-A card with a designation of 1070 TI, for example, is better than a 1070 but not as good as a 1080.
+Some cards also include a "TI" designation following the numbers, indicating an improvement over the non-TI (but not as good as a card with a higher number).
+A card with a designation of 3070 TI, for example, is better than a 3070 but not as good as a 3080.

 Let’s Talk About Specs